2025–26 Primera FEB

-The 2025–26 Primera FEB is the 30th season of the Spanish basketball second league.
-It started on 26 September 2025 with the first round of the regular season and will end on 7 June 2026 with the Final Four.
+The 2025–26 Primera FEB was the 30th season of the Spanish basketball second league.
+It started on 26 September 2025 with the first round of the regular season and ended on 7 June 2026 with the Final Four.

 Teams

 Promotion and relegation (pre-season)

-A total of 17 teams contest the league, including 13 sides from the 2024–25 season, one relegated from the 2024–25 ACB and three promoted from the 2024–25 Segunda FEB.
+A total of 17 teams contested the league, including 13 sides from the 2024–25 season, one relegated from the 2024–25 ACB and three promoted from the 2024–25 Segunda FEB.
 On 24 July 2025, Real Betis Baloncesto did not fulfill the requirements to register the team in Liga ACB, leaving a vacant berth to Coviran Granada in the top tier.
 Therefore, on 30 July 2025, Real Betis Baloncesto stepped down to rejoin the league while focused on taking legal action against ACB leaving a 17–team league in Primera FEB.